Sau Mau Ping Estate

 Sau Mau Ping Estate (秀茂坪邨) is one of the earliest public housing estates in Kwun Tong District, New Kowloon, Hong Kong.
-It has 18 blocks, providing a total of 12,310 rental flats.
+It has 18 tenement blocks, providing a total of 12,310 rental flats.
 Each of them has a size of 10.6 to 52.2 m2.
 A total of 38,833 residents currently live in the 11,912 households on the Sau Mau Ping Estate.

 Hiu Lai Court (曉麗苑) is a Home Ownership Scheme court beneath Sau Mau Ping Estate.
 It has a total of eight blocks built in 1997.

 History

 After the World War II, the population of Hong Kong grew rapidly.
 Therefore, the Hong Kong government decided to build a resettlement area in Sau Mau Ping, which was then known as the Sau Mau Ping Resettlement Area.
 This resettlement area later became the Sau Mau Ping Estate as it is today.

 The development of Sau Mau Ping Resettlement Area (or the later Sau Mau Ping Estate) can be divided into six phases: